sprihajha/dl-mini-project/README.md

 # Modified Residual Network for CIFAR-10 Image Classification
+>  ECE-GY 7123: Deep Learning (Spring 2023) Mini-Project
+>
+>  Team Members: Spriha Jha, Kabir Jaiswal, Nigam Patel

 ### 1. Abstract
 In order to adhere to a restriction of less than 5 million parameters, we created and implemented a modified Residual Network (ResNet) architecture in this research.
 The goal was to achieve the maximum test accuracy on the CIFAR-10 image classification dataset.
 To create our final model, we investigated a range of architectural options and arrangements.
-Our updated ResNet architecture used 2,765,802 parameters and obtained a test accuracy of 94.17%.
+Our updated ResNet architecture used 2,797,610 parameters and obtained a test accuracy of 94.17%.

 ### 2. Introduction
 In the field of computer vision, the CIFAR-10 dataset is a frequently used benchmark for image classification tasks.
 It has 60,000 32x32 color photos that are split up into 10 classes, each with 6,000 images.
 50,000 photos make up the training set, while 10,000 images make up the test set.
 The ten classes—which represent a wide variety of items frequently seen in daily life—include an automobile, a bird, a cat, a deer, a dog, a frog, a horse, a ship, and a truck.
 Due to the considerable intra-class variability and relatively low image resolution in this dataset, it is an excellent candidate for testing the effectiveness and durability of different deep learning models in image classification tasks.